code2fly/exploring-reactive-spring/README.md

     * **Flux** - it is a thing that produces zero or more values. (its ultimately Publisher but supports high level operations such as map or flatmap or filter etc.)
     * **Mono** - a thing that produces at most one value.
 It is like a CompletableFuture.

+  * mongodb has a concept of `tailable query` if db is started in replicated mode.
+This is particularly useful when working with reactive application.
+    *  since mongo can be distributed db they prefer UUID for id field over monotonically incrementing numbers.

+  * **Transactions in reactive world** -
+    * since we are no more staying on the same thread during a transaction we cannot rely on the traditional approach of ThreadLocal(map of key value stored on a current thread) that spring and everything until now used.

+    * so we need some other way to propagate that state associated with  current ongoing transaction (and we cannot rely on threadlocal now with reactive) so reactive team created `Context`. its like a dictionary that gets propagated for the entirety of the pipeline.
+    *  anywhere in the pipeline we can get access to the context say using `doOnEach(signal -> signal.getContext()`
+    * spring uses this Context heavily in security while propagating the Authentication principal, in distributed tracing, transaction propagation (we can also use it for MDC)